frobino/EclipseTrainingSlides/tracecompass/slides.md

 <transition event="ust_master:PROCESS_END" target="end" cond="cond_same_data" action="processing_endeded" />
 ~~~

 - Save the file.
-The opened trace should close.
+The open trace should close.
 - Reopen the trace and the latency views
 - The views are now **populated**.
-- The same latency views and content as the JAVA one
+- The latency views and content are the same as the Java analysis

 ---
 title: Exercise: Analysis result